robertkg/choco-lab/README.md

 # choco-lab

-Lab environment for a client/server using Chocolatey Simple Server, Puppet Bolt and Docker.
+Lab environment for a server/client setup using Chocolatey Simple Server, Puppet Bolt and Docker.

 ## Setup